oracle/olcut/README-Configuration.md

 ## Inspecting a Configurable class

-OLCUT 4.1.8 added a DescribeConfigurable main class which can describe a Configurable class showing each configurable field along with it's type, default value, if it's mandatory and a description of the field.
-It also can produce an example config file using any loaded ConfigWriter.
+OLCUT 4.1.8 added a `DescribeConfigurable` main class which can describe a `Configurable` class showing each configurable field along with it's type, default value, if it's mandatory and a description of the field.
+It also can produce an example config file using any loaded `ConfigWriter`.
 This is useful if you need to configure a class but don't have access to it's source code.

 ```shell script